San Francisco 49ers vs. Seattle Seahawks NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- San Francisco has combined with its opponents to score more than 52 points just twice this year.
+- San Francisco has combined with its opponents to put up more than 52 points only twice this season.

-- Seattle has combined with its opponents to score more than 52 points in one game this season.
+- Seattle's games have gone over 52 points in just one opportunity this season.

-- The combined points per game average of the two teams, 53.7, is 1.7 points above Sunday's over/under.
+- The two teams combine to average 53.7 points per game, 1.7 more than the total in this contest.

-- The 51 combined points per game that these two squads have allowed this season are one fewer than the 52 over/under in this contest.
+- These two squads combine to surrender 51 points per game, one fewer than this contest's over/under.

-- The 49ers and their opponents score an average of 48.5 points per game, 3.5 fewer than Sunday's total.
+- 49ers games have an average total of 48.5 points this season, 3.5 fewer than Sunday's over/under.

-- The 52.2 PPG average total in Seahawks games this season is 0.2 points more than this game's over/under.
+- The 52-point total for this game is 0.2 points below the 52.2 points per game average total in Seahawks games this season.

 49ers stats and trends